Explore Fairbanks’ Gold Mining History at Our Outdoor Museum

 Seppala played a vital part in delivering serum to Nome, Alaska via dog sled in the well known “Serum Run” of 1925.
 Today, you may know of this run as the Iditarod Sled Dog Race.
 Many people credit the sled dog Balto and his owner Gunnar Kaasen because he ran the final leg of the delivery, but Seppala and his team covered the toughest part of the trail.
 Seppala traveled 84 miles with his sled team at temperatures reaching -85 degrees Fahrenheit!

 After his mushing career, Seppala worked for the Fairbanks Exploration Company.
 His job was to patrol the Davidson Ditch on dog sled to ensure that water was available for the dredges.
+The cabin he lived in while working for the F.E.
+Co is now at Gold Daughters.

 Here’s What People are Saying